Retailer Carrefour unveils share buyback after strong Q1 sales

-PARIS, April 21 (Reuters) - Carrefour, Europe’s largest food retailer, said it would buy back up to 500 million euros ($601.40 million) of its shares this year, reflecting confidence in the success of its turnaround plan following a strong first quarter.
+PARIS (Reuters) -Europe’s largest food retailer, Carrefour, said it would buy back up to 500 million euros ($601 million) of its shares this year, reflecting confidence in the success of its turnaround plan following a strong first quarter.

 Carrefour, which last month agreed to buy Brazil’s third-biggest food retailer Grupo BIG for about $1.3 billion, also maintained its financial and operational targets under its ‘Carrefour 2022’ strategic plan.